 The dogma is astonishingly entrenched beyond specialist phonetics:

 And academic linguists face the dilemma of how to deal with all the facts that contradict the dogma.
 The dilemma is articulated beautifully in English Accents & Dialects by Hughes, Trudgill and Watt.
-The authors describe a range of English accents which, like mine, have stressed schwa, and then wonder how they can reconcile the evidence with the dogma that’s available on T-shirts and tote bags:
+The authors describe a range of English accents which, like mine, have stressed schwa, and then wonder how they can reconcile the evidence with the dogma on all those T-shirts, face masks and tote bags.

 given that one of the conventional defining properties of /ə/ in English is that it occurs only in unstressed syllables, it might be best to view [ə] in stressed syllables as a realisation of /ʌ/ that is neutralised with respect to unstressed schwa.

-This sounds to me rather like sleight of hand.
+This sounds to me slightly dishonest, or delusional.
 To paraphrase…

 given that one of the conventional defining properties of the Emperor is that he’s nude only in private,